fredgibbs/fredgibbs.github.io/cv.md

 Ian Mortimer, _The Dying and the Doctors: the Medical Revolution in Seventeenth Century England_.
 Woodbridge: Boydell Press, 2009.
 In _Journal of Social History_ 44.4 (2011): 1289-91.

 Lawrence M. Principe (ed.), _Chymists and Chymistry_.
 Edited by .
 Philadelphia: Chemical Heritage Foundation and Science History Publications, 2007.
 In _Pharmacy in History_ 50.1 (2008): 34-6.

-### Encyclopedia Articles
-“Natural History,” in Robert E. Bjork (ed.), _Oxford Dictionary of the Middle Ages_.
-Oxford: Oxford University Press, 2010.

-“Poison Libels,” in Joseph P. Byrne (ed.), _Encyclopedia of Pestilence, Pandemics, and Plagues_.
-Westport and London: Greenwood Press, 2008.

-## Curricular Development

-### Spatial Humanities Working Group (Aug2015 - present)
-This working group aims to build connections across disciplinary boundaries by providing an informal setting in which students and faculty across the university can meet to discuss theoretical, conceptual, and methodological questions regarding space and human societies.
-See more at the [SHWG website](http://spatialhumanities.unm.edu).

-### National Trails Research Course (Fall 2017 - present)

-## Digital Projects

-### General Editor, _Programming Historian_ (Apr12 - Jul17)
-* Rigorously edited over a half-dozen lessons from proposals to polished tutorials
-* Developed and documented a transparent and peer review process
-* Implemented static site with Jekyll and GitHub Pages

-### Metadata Improvement VIA Mapping (MIVIAM) (Dec10 - Jan12)
-* Designed and coded robust Javascript interface to visualize thousands of data points via the Google Maps API (using plant specimen data held at [JSTOR Plants](http://plants.jstor.org))
-* Created sorting, filtering, and editing functions allowed researchers to correct and normalize metadata for easier research on botanical expeditions
-* Architected database schema and interface to manage suggested changes to metadata

-### Reframing the Victorians (Sep10 - Sep11)
-* Created various visualizations of ~1.5M 19th-century books from Google Books
-* Developed and coordinated large data mining operation using Amazon S3 and Elastic MapReduce
-* Published pioneering digital history methodology piece in _Victorian Studies_

-### Digging Into Data: Criminal Intent (Sep09 - Sep10)
-* Developed Zotero translator to harvest data from the Old Bailey API
-* Researched cases on poison using Old Bailey Online API and Voyant
-* Participated in routine conference calls with project team to review progress and meet deadlines